F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 ### Can CIS manage multiple BIG-IPs?
 No. CIS can manage only Standalone BIG-IP or HA BIG-IP.
 In other words, CIS acts as a single point of BIG-IP Orchestrator and supports Multi-Cluster.

+### Is traffic splitting with cluster ratio supported?
+Yes.
+CIS supports traffic splitting as per the ratio specified for each cluster and also works with A/B as well.